bipinbalami92/wp-gutenberg-code-sample/README.md

 ### WordPress + Gutenberg Code Sample

 **Overview:**
 This sample demonstrates a modern WordPress development workflow with Gutenberg, React, and SCSS, focusing on flexibility, performance, and clean design.
+Note: Tested on Twenty Twenty-Five default theme.

 **Included:**
 1. A full-site editing template using a dynamic PHP date.